Foundations of geometric approximate group theory: The Milnor--Schwarz lemma and its variants

 (vi) This follows from (iv) and (v).

 (vii) This follows from (v) and another application of Lemma \ref{GromovTrivial}. \end{proof} \begin{remark} Assume that $(\Lambda, \Lambda^\infty)$ is distorted and let $d$ be an external metric on $\Lambda$.
 Then $(\Lambda, \Lambda^\infty)$ quasi-acts geometrically by quasi-isometries on $(\Lambda, d)$, but by assumption $(\Lambda, d)$ does not represent $[\Lambda]_{\mathrm{int}}$.
 This shows in particular that (vii) does not hold in general without the assumption that $(X,d)$ be large-scale geodesic. \end{remark} We now derive a number of consequences of Theorem \ref{ThmMS}.
-Firstly, we obtain the following implication: \begin{corollary}[Geometric finite generation implies algebraic finite generation] If $(\Lambda, \Lambda^\infty)$ is a geometrically finitely generated group, then it is also algebraically finitely generated. \end{corollary} \begin{proof} By Corollary \ref{EGeometricQA}, $(\Lambda, \Lambda^\infty)$ admits a geometric qiqac on a proper geodesic metric space.
+Firstly, we obtain the following implication which was already mentioned several times before: \begin{corollary}[Geometric finite generation implies algebraic finite generation] If $(\Lambda, \Lambda^\infty)$ is a geometrically finitely-generated group, then it is also algebraically finitely-generated. \end{corollary} \begin{proof} By Corollary \ref{EGeometricQA}, $(\Lambda, \Lambda^\infty)$ admits a geometric qiqac on a proper geodesic metric space.
 The corollary then follows from Theorem \ref{ThmMS}.(ii). \end{proof}

 Secondly, we obtain a new geometric criterion for undistortedness: \begin{corollary}[Undistortedness from isometric actions] Let $(\Lambda, \Lambda^\infty)$ be a geometrically finitely-generated approximate group which acts geometrically by isometries on a large-scale geodesic proper pseudo-metric space $(X,d)$.
 Then $(\Lambda, \Lambda^\infty)$ is algebraically finitely-generated and undistorted. \end{corollary} \begin{proof} Finite generation follows from Theorem \ref{ThmMS}.(ii).
 On the other hand, by Theorem \ref{ThmMS}.(vi) and (vii) we have